 U.S. citizens can earn cash or Amazon gift cards for their work on MTurk, while non U.S. citizens can only earn gift cards.

-Microworkers is a micro gig platform that currently has more than 1.4 million workers who have completed more than 42 million tasks.
+Microworkers is a micro task website that currently has more than 1.4 million workers who have completed more than 42 million tasks.

 Popular jobs on Microworkers include categorization, completing surveys, data mining/entry, and ads monitoring on social media platforms like Facebook.